DamesMakingGames/manual/manual/board-about-dmg.md

 ### Mission

-**DMG is a not-for-profit video game arts organization that supports people marginalized in tech spaces – especially genderqueer, nonbinary, femme people, Two Spirit people, and trans and cis women – to make, play and critique video games.**
+**DMG is a not-for-profit video game arts organization that supports people historically excluded from or pushed out of tech and game spaces – especially gender-marginalized and racialized people – to make, play and critique video games within a cultural context.**

-We teach computing skills for artistic expression, offer production and exhibition facilities, and provide community support for the creation of new media artworks.
+We teach computing skills for artistic expression, offer production and exhibition facilities, and provide community support for the creation of new artworks.

+Our space and community is a platform and playground for artists working in games, engaging the public with the expressive potential of this medium.

 ### Vision